What Is It?

 Some awkward body movements

 Another common type of urinary incontinence is urge incontinence.
 This is also called overactive bladder.
-The bladder is overly sensitive to stretching and nerve signals.
-You may feel the urge to urinate when your bladder is only partly filled.
+In overactive bladder, the bladder becomes overly sensitive to stretching and nerve signals.
+As a result, the muscles of the bladder start to tense up, causing an urge to urinate when your bladder is only partly filled.
 Also, your bladder can squeeze after only a minimal trigger.

 Many women have urinary incontinence after childbirth.
 Pregnancy and childbirth can affect the conditioning of the pelvic muscles.
 They can also stretch and injure the pelvic nerves.
 Incontinence may last for a surprisingly long time after childbirth.

 Temporary urinary incontinence is frequently caused by a urinary tract infection (UTI).
-It can also result from uterine prolapse.
-This is a sagging of the uterus.
-Irritation of the vagina (vaginitis) is another cause of temporary incontinence.
+Infection of the vagina or irritation of the vagina from lack of estrogen (vaginitis) is another cause of temporary incontinence.

 Neurologic problems such as multiple sclerosis or spinal cord injury can cause incontinence.
 They can cause the bladder to overfill and overflow.
 Or they can cause the bladder to empty unpredictably.